-Unclear whether Justice Dept. will act on Jan.
-6 panel’s referrals
+What Justice Department Could Do After Jan.
+6 Panel’s Criminal Referral

 In his ruling, the judge, Amit P. Mehta, said Trump was not merely exercising his First Amendment right to free speech when he called on the crowd listening to him on Jan.
 6 to march on the Capitol and “fight like hell.”

 Mehta also found that there was a reasonable case to be made that Trump had aided and abetted those in the mob who assaulted police at the Capitol — in part, by waiting so long to call publicly for the rioters to calm down.
-One of the ways that prosecutors could prove that Trump engaged in insurrection is by showing that he gave “aid and comfort” to others who took part in a rebellion against the government.
+One of the ways prosecutors could prove that Trump engaged in insurrection is by showing that he gave “aid and comfort” to other insurrectionists who took part in a rebellion against the government.